What you need to know about the R&D Tax Incentive

 - Guidance on whole of farm claims: R&D claims for whole farms are not viewed favourably by the administrators of the program, given this indicates a lack of technical uncertainty and systematic progression of work

-- Importance of documentation: It is crucial to document R&D activities and the expenditure incurred on those activities as they are undertaken
+- Importance of documentation: It is crucial to appropriately document the R&D activities undertaken, as well as the expenditure incurred on those activities

 - On behalf provisions: R&D activities be undertaken, to a significant extent, for the R&D entity.
-This weighs up who owns the resulting IP or know-how arising from R&D activities, who controls the direction of the R&D activities and who bears the financial burden of the R&D activities
+This weighs up who owns the resulting intellectual property or know-how arising from R&D activities, who controls the direction of the R&D activities and who bears the financial burden of the R&D activities